Academic Departments & Curriculum

 378-9378, Ext.
 249

 The St Joseph High School English Department strives to promote student proficiency and confidence in reading and writing.
 The goals of the English curriculum are to provide a four-year literature based program which focuses on improving writing and speaking skills, building vocabulary skills and increasing literary appreciation and knowledge.
 Twenty-first century skills are developed throughout the four years.
 An introduction to literature types and vocabulary study in freshman year is followed by American Literature for sophomores, then British and European Literature or AP Language & Composition for juniors.
 Seniors select two core English classes from focused content that reflects their personal interests or AP English Literature & Composition a full year course.
-Students will also have the option to add additional English electives such as Film and Literature, Creative Writing and Professional Writing Skills.
+Students will also have the option to add Creative Writing.

 Mrs Kathleen Cardillo, Chairperson